AndreRudolph/impulsephp-doc/tutorials/authsetup.md

     </div>
   </div>
   <pre class="code-white imp-code line-numbers language-yaml">
-	<code class="language-yaml">security:
-		# This file is the entry point to configure your own services.
+	<code class="language-yaml"># This file is the entry point to configure your own services.
 # Files in the packages/ subdirectory configure your dependencies.

 # Put parameters here that don't need to change on each machine where the app is deployed